zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Assuming that the region containing charges is finite, we can increase the the size of the bounding volume without affecting the value of the integrals on the left-hand side.
+Assuming that the region containing charges is finite, we can increase the the size of the bounding surface without affecting the value of the integrals on the left-hand side.
 This will cause the integrals (on the right-hand side) taken over the extended bounding surface to vanish.
 Consequently, the volume integrals of Equations 10.11.1-10.11.2 take the following form:

 $$ \tag{10.13}
 \begin{aligned}